renatocfrancisco/django-fcc-marketplace/README.md

 ### pip

-Remember to run `pip install -r requirements.txt` to install dependencies.<br>
+Remember to run `pip install -r requirements.txt` to install dependencies. `requirements-dev.txt` for development dependencies. <br>
 Also ``py -m venv venv`` to create a virtual environment.
 Then activate it with ``.\venv\Scripts\activate``.

 ### django